Organizing your kitchen cupboards is key to keeping your kitchen clean and organized. Learn how to organize kitchen cabinets in this post.

 If you tossed items that were worn out or broken that you need to replace, add those items to the list.
 There’s nothing worse than not having the tools on hand that you normally use to prepare meals.

-This can be tricky however I have a few tips to help you with this process.
+Organizing your kitchen cupboard storage can be tricky however I have a few tips to help you with this process.
 You’ll want to put things back in a cohesive way.
 What I mean by that is you want your kitchen to flow so you can easily find things and put things away.

 Keep items close to where you’ll need them